helping people, animals, and deathcare communities to embolden the threshold between this plane of existence and the mystery of death,

 -

 We start with a conversation to understand your needs, values, and concerns.
 There is no pressure, this is just an opportunity to meet, ask questions, and see if we are a fit for one another.
-We will discuss what support looks like for your unique situation and how we can help create a meaningful end of life transition experience.
+We will discuss what support looks like for your unique situation and how we can help create a meaningful transition experience.

 -